|

 Jewel Cave

 Located a 30-minute drive south of the Margaret River town centre, Jewel Cave is the largest tourist cave in all of Western Australia with one of the longest stalactites in the world.
-It is recognised by visitors from across the globe as one of the world’s most spectacular show caves; encrusted with gleaming crystal ornaments throughout its three massive chambers.
-Guided one hour tours are available.
+It is recognised by visitors from across the globe as one of the world’s most spectacular show caves; Stories about the extinct Tasmanian Tigers falling into the cave have been told- And you might just find a fossil of these Thylacines on display.
+This cave is encrusted with gleaming crystal ornaments throughout its three massive chambers- Guided tours are available.

 For more info here!